jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ```
 where the `E(MC-PDFT)` is equal to `E(TPBE)` since only one functional tPBE is used here.

 Users often want to compare energies calculated by different on-top pair density functionals.
 In such case, one can specify more than one functional such as `OtPDF='tBLYP;tPBE'`.
 There is no need to run another MC-PDFT job.
-When there are multiple functionals, they must be separated by the symbol `;`, please do not write any spacing ` ` or comma `,` in this pair of **singlet quotes**.
+When there are multiple functionals, they must be separated by the symbol `;`, please do not write any spacing ` ` or comma `,` in this pair of **single quotes**.
 The MC-PDFT output of `automr` would look like
 ```
 Enter subroutine do_mcpdft...
 MC-PDFT based on CASSCF orbitals.